 Adventures in Fast Forward: Life, Love and Work for the ADD Adult – Kathleen G. Nadeau

-While these books and links are resources to use, Student Care at Liberty University is not endorsing these books and websites or the authors of the books or websites
+While these books and links are resources to use, Student Counseling Services at Liberty University is not endorsing these books and websites or the authors of the books or websites